Wanting to attend a real, safe, open and affirming (queer and trans-affirming) church in the Twin Cities or remotely from afar?

-Here’s how to attend, and what to expect on a typical Sunday at Living Table.
+Here’s how to attend and what to expect on a typical Sunday at Living Table.

 View from the Tech Deck at Living Table that makes hybrid interactive worship possible.

-This page has 17 comments.
+This page has 16 comments.

 Who are we?

 Living Table is a church born from the merger of Spirit of the Lakes and Minnehaha UCC.
-We have a legacy of radical inclusion and hospitality and we plan to live into it as we live into 2023 and beyond.
+We have a legacy of radical inclusion and hospitality and we plan to live into it as we live into 2024 and beyond.
 We are on a spiritual journey, as a community with very open doors.
-We seek to follow the radical teachings of Jesus that focus on liberation and justice for all peoples.
+We seek to follow the radical teachings of Jesus that focus on liberation and justice for all people.
 Read more on the history of Living Table.

 What do we believe?